sdercolin/vlabeler/docs/labeler-development.md

 - `moduleNames`: the names of the modules in the module group.
 - `modules`: in `Entry[][]` type, the entries of the module group.
 The order of the elements in `modules` is the same as the order of the `moduleNames` variable.
+- `moduleExtras`: in `Dictionary[]` type, the extras of each module in the module group.
+The order of the elements in `moduleExtras` is the same as the order of the `moduleNames` variable.
+The keys of each dictionary are the names of elements in `moduleExtraFields` in `labeler.json`.
+The values are all stored as strings.
+If a value is `null`, the corresponding key will not appear in the dictionary.

 The writer scripts should set the `output` variable to the text of the output file, which will be written to the `labelFilePath` field in the module definition.